We’ve all done it. Relaxing in bed with a hot cup of coffee in the morning—or watching a movie with a glass of red wine at night—and then it happens.

 Vomit

-Vomit stains are common when you have children but can be some of the most time-consuming to clean up.
+We all vomit from time to time, whether it’s after a stomach virus or too much fun on a night out.
+But if you have children or pets, vomit stains are very common and some of the most time-consuming to clean up.
 Follow these easy steps to make cleaning these old stains a little easier.

 What to use: Baking soda and an enzyme-based cleaner